vortexgpgpu/vortex/docs/fpga_setup.md

 # FPGA Startup and Configuration Guide

 ## Gaining Access to FPGA's with CRNCH
-If you are associated with Georgia Tech and need remote access to the FPGA's, you can utilize CRNCH's server.
+If you are associated with Georgia Tech (or related workshops) you can use CRNCH's server to gain remote access to FPGA's.
+Otherwise, you can skip to the Xilinx or Intel (Altera) synthesis steps below.

 ## What is CRNCH?